Freedom Bag Initiative

 We aim to develop educational programs for youth that extend beyond the traditional school day/school year through our youth institute.

-Our goal is to create summer youth institute and afterschool program, where students can receive lessons in coding, graphic design, art, video editing, audio engineering, farming/food justice, cultural and natural history and political education.
+Our goal is to offer summer, afterschool and study abroad programming to our youth, where students can receive lessons in coding, graphic design, art, video editing, audio engineering, farming/food justice, cultural and natural history, heritage interpretation and political education.

 The youth institute will take place in a classroom setting and include engaging lessons, field trips, service learning opportunities and hands-on activities that speak to various learning styles.
 Students will also receive a certification of completion at the end of the course.